samirtambe/ExtractHash/README.md

 **PLEASE REMEMBER**: It might display a prompt asking if you want to install or get packages from the NUGet provider.
 Enter 'y' for yes.

 5. Verify hash was extracted to file called `HWHash.csv` in `C:\temp\` directory.
-6. You can then upload the hash to Microsoft Intune - https://intune.microsoft.com/.
+6. You can then upload the `HWHash.csv` to Microsoft Intune - https://intune.microsoft.com/.